lu1kaifeng/pedDec/deep_sort/README.md

 # Deep Sort

-This is the implemention of deep sort with pytorch.
+This is an implementation of deep sort with PaddlePaddle.